Shruti-Shete/Tic-Tac-Toe/README.md

 **Tic-Tac-Toe Game**

-The code uses a combination of frames, labels, buttons, and event handling to create a simple Tic Tac Toe game with a graphical interface.
+The code uses a combination of frames, labels, buttons, and event handling to create a simple Tic Tac Toe game with a graphical interface.<br />
-The scoring logic highlights winning combinations and increments player scores accordingly.
+The scoring logic highlights winning combinations and increments player scores accordingly.<br />
 The code provides a user-friendly way to play and track scores in a Tic Tac Toe game.

 **GUI Setup:**

-The code utilizes Tkinter to create a graphical user interface (GUI) for the Tic Tac Toe game.
+The code utilizes Tkinter to create a graphical user interface (GUI) for the Tic Tac Toe game.<br />
 The GUI includes a main window with a specified size, title, and background color.

 **Frame Configuration:**